mikkokotila/bokepy/README.md

   - Entity recognition
   - Accuracy / quality assessment
 4) Extraordinary Statistical Capabilities
+  - Integrate with Keras (LSTM etc.)
-  - It takes a long journey to know the horse's strength...
+  - Let's see what more...it takes a long journey to know the horse's strength.

 ## 5. References